dkovacs24/ReviOS_faq/docs/related.md

 **Disabled:** (can be enabled)

 - Automatic Windows Updates
     - With that automatic driver installation too.
 Install your drivers manually.
-[Help here](not-related.md#internetsoundbluetoothother-hardware-not-working)
+Help here: [How to install drivers](drivers.md)

 **Removed:**